IgniteUI/igniteui-docfx/en/components/spreadsheet_activation.md

 ### Activation Overview

-The activation of the [`IgxSpreadsheet`](/angular-apis/typescript/latest/classes/igxspreadsheet.html) control is split up between the cells, panes, and worksheets of the current [`Workbook`](/angular-apis/typescript/latest/classes/workbook.html) of the spreadsheet.
+The activation of the `XamSpreadsheet` control is split up between the cells, panes, and worksheets of the current [`Workbook`](/angular-apis/typescript/latest/classes/workbook.html) of the spreadsheet.
 The three "active" properties are described below:

 -   `ActiveCell`: Returns or sets the active cell in the spreadsheet.
 To set it, you must create a new instance of [`SpreadsheetCell`](/angular-apis/typescript/latest/classes/spreadsheetcell.html) and pass in information about that cell, such as the column and row or the string address of the cell.
 -   `ActivePane`: Returns the active pane in the currently active worksheet of the spreadsheet control.